onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 ![](../media/f6a8324547c8ec499a2eb68248091ba3.png)

-To test the emulator, open a command line interface and enter the command flow blocks get latest.
+To test the emulator, open a command line interface and enter the command `flow blocks get latest`.
 You should see something like this:

 ![](../media/270ed3d6ac5df815d35cc82f588a4a18.png)

 The command retrieves information about the latest block on the blockchain.
 The latest block is currently block height 0, meaning that there is only one block on the blockchain, the root block (hence why Parent ID is null).
-Now we’re going to add some more blocks.
+Now we're going to add some more blocks.

 In your file explorer, navigate to the folder that the emulator is running from.
 Execute the **emulator_test_data** script for your platform (**.bat** for windows, **.sh** for mac/linux).
-When the script has finished, go back to your command line interface and enter the command flow blocks get latest again.
+When the script has finished, go back to your command line interface and enter the command `flow blocks get latest` again.
 Now you should see something like this:

 ![](../media/2466ac711f979da15f6ad5a6cdb6421a.png)

-There are now 11 blocks on your blockchain emulator – the latest block is at block height 10 (remember the first one was block height 0).
+There are now 11 blocks on your blockchain emulator - the latest block is at block height 10 (remember the first one was block height 0).
 Every block has its own ID and the ID of its parent, the previous block in the chain.

 You are now ready to run the sample app.